archan937/lock-o-motion/README.md

 ### Mocking Ruby gems

-LockOMotion is able to mock `HTTParty` regarding its core functionality (e.g. GET, POST, PUT, DELETE requests, HTTP Basic Auth).
+LockOMotion is able to mock some of the `HTTParty` core methods (GET, POST, PUT, DELETE requests and HTTP Basic Authentication).
 With this achievement, we are able to use several Ruby gems which have `HTTParty` as gem dependency.
 The dependency will not be a blocking factor anymore when it comes to using the gem within a RubyMotion application.

 As opposed to not having the `HTTParty` to our availability: